nkmathew/intern-portal/README.md

 + Remember the tab you were on when the page is reloaded(cookies?)
 + Show the Course Name when you hover over the registration number
 + Email sender should keep track of the response from sending each email
++ Copy the styling used in Feedreader newsletters
++ Should show the number of sent emails
++ Listen to onhashchange to react to tab urls like http://intern.jkuat.dev/#tab-invite
++ A coordinator should be shown a different looking profile form from a student

 ### Installation Steps